Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Asymptotic development of the stream and potential functions

 \subsection{A few reminders about single-layer potentials}

-In order to get the asymptotic expansions hinted above, we will look for a representation of these stream and potential functions as a superposition of single-layer integrals supported by the two connected components $\partial \mathcal S^{\varepsilon} (q)$ and $\partial \Omega$ of the boundary of the fluid domain $\mathcal F^\varepsilon (q)$.
+To get the asymptotic expansions mentioned above, we will look for a representation of these stream and potential functions as a superposition of single-layer integrals supported by the two connected components $\partial \mathcal S^{\varepsilon} (q)$ and $\partial \Omega$ of the boundary of the fluid domain $\mathcal F_\varepsilon (q)$.
 In this subsection, we give a few reminders about single-layer potentials which we will use in the analysis.
-We refer for instance to \cite{McLean} and \cite{Folland}. \ Below we consider single-layer potentials of the form:
+We refer for instance to \cite{Folland} and \cite{McLean}.